labgrid-project/labgrid/doc/development.rst

 All that's left now is to implement the functionality described by the used protocol, by using the API of the bound drivers and resources.

-Writing a resource
+Writing a Resource
 -------------------

-To add a new resource to labgrid we import attr into our new resource file, additionally we need the :any:`target_factory` and the common Resource class.
+To add a new resource to labgrid, we import attr into our new resource file.
+Additionally we need the :any:`target_factory` and the common Resource class.

 ::